-Annual Performance Incentive Plan - Certain named executive officers may receive annual incentive compensation through the Annual Performance Incentive Plan ("APIP"), which is provided under the term of the stockholder-approved Executive Performance Incentive Plan (the "Incentive Plan").
+Annual Performance Incentive Plan - Certain named executive officers may receive annual incentive compensation through the Annual Performance Incentive Plan ("APIP"), which is provided under the terms of the stockholder-approved Executive Performance Incentive Plan (the "Incentive Plan").
 The APIP provides for the payment of annual cash incentive compensation based upon the achievement of performance goals established annually by the Compensation Committee based on one or more specified performance criteria.
+The APIP provides for the grant of awards that are intended to qualify as performance-based under Code Section 162(m).

 The Company's Compensation Committee determines the participants in the APIP.
-Participation is limited to certain named executive officers that are deemed to have direct, overall responsibility for directing the strategy and operations of the Company.
-Two of the named executive officers positions were included as participants in the APIP for fiscal 2014: the CEO and the CFO.
+Participation is limited to named executive officers who are deemed to have direct, overall responsibility for directing the strategy and operations of the Company.
+For 2015, the CEO and CFO were the only executive officer participants in the APIP.

 The Compensation Committee also administers the calculation of amounts earned under the APIP.
 The Compensation Committee measures the performance of the Company against an annual business plan prepared by management and reviewed and approved by the Board of Directors at the beginning of the fiscal year.
 The Company's level of achievement of the performance goals set forth in the annual business plan will result in the payment of a cash incentive award equal to a percentage of the base salary of the participating executive officer.
 The performance goals are approved by the Compensation Committee and designed to reinforce the Company's focus on profitability and enhancement of long-term stockholder value.
-The target incentive awards ("Target Awards") are set at 100% of the participants' annual base salary, and the participants may earn annual cash incentives between 0% and a stated maximum percentage of their respective Target Awards (which for fiscal 2014 was set at 350% for the CEO and 250% for the CFO).
-The target award percentages for each participating executive officer are based on the scope of the officer's responsibilities, internal pay equity among participating executive officers with similar responsibilities and competitive considerations are reviewed annually by the Compensation Committee.
-The Compensation Committee retains certain discretion, as provided in the Incentive Plan, to adjust incentive awards in light of unusual or unforeseen developments that impact the Company or the industry in which the Company operates.
-As described below, the Compensation Committee exercised its discretion to reduce the calculated individual incentive awards in 2014.
-In 2013 and 2012, the Compensation Committee did not exercise its discretion to alter any individual awards.
+The participants may earn annual cash incentives between 0% and a stated maximum percentage of their respective base salary (which for fiscal 2015 was set at 350% for the CEO and 250% for the CFO).
+The range of percentages for each participating executive officer are based on the scope of the officer's responsibilities, internal pay equity among participating executive officers with similar responsibilities and competitive considerations and are reviewed annually by the Compensation Committee.
+The Incentive Plan provides the Compensation Committee with discretion, to the extent permitted under Code Section 162(m), to adjust incentive awards to reflect the impact of certain corporate transaction and other extraordinary or nonrecurring events.
+The Compensation Committee exercised its discretion to reduce the calculated individual incentive awards in 2014; however, in 2015 and 2013, the Compensation Committee did not exercise its discretion to adjust any individual awards.